katleeee/MPU-Arduino-Tutorial/README.md

 # MPU-Arduino-Tutorial
 Practicing simple codes for accelerometers on Arduino.
+Preparing for first project on Spotwatch.